RafaelicoBR/swill-boilerplate/README.md

 * Generate Sprites with .svg and a fallback .png
 * Concatenate And Minify Scripts
 * Analyze JavaScript with jshint
-* Compile Sass
+* Compile Sass or Stylus
+* Catch the stylus error and direct shows on the page, as in sass.
-* Functions and mixins to use with Sass
+* Functions and mixins to use with Sass or Stylus
 * Notify when tasks are complete
 * Monitors changes in the files and reload browser with [BrowserSync](http://www.browsersync.io/)
 * Configs from [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate)